measurement-kit/engine/README.md

 import "github.com/measurement-kit/engine"
 ```

 statement to your Go code.
-Make sure you have set the `GOPATH` environment
+Note that we require Go >= 1.11 and we
-variable, or use Go modules.
+use Go modules, so do not checkout this repo in your GOPATH.

 You can build an AAR for Android using